-Zuzanna Ochońska graduated as Master of Law from legal studies at the Faculty of Law and Administration of the Jagiellonian University in Kraków.
-She is a trainee to become a legal counsel (radca prawny) at Cracow Bar Association.
-Ms. Ochońska is also a PhD student at the Intellectual Property Law Department of the Faculty of Law and Administration of the Jagiellonian University.
+Zuzanna Ochońska-Borowska attorney-at-law (radca prawny), graduated as Master of Law from legal studies at the Faculty of Law and Administration of the Jagiellonian University in Kraków.

-Ms. Ochońska was also active in the Intellectual Property and Criminal Procedure Groups of TBSP UJ.
-She is a co-author of publications e.g. “Disposing of the minor’s personal rights” (ZNUJ 145) and “Protection of business secrets in economic and intellectual property proceedings” (ZNUJ 149).
+Ms. Ochońska-Borowska was also active in the Intellectual Property and Criminal Procedure Groups of TBSP UJ.
+She is the author of several publications e.g. “Disposing of the minor’s personal rights” (ZNUJ 145) and “Protection of business secrets in economic and intellectual property proceedings” (ZNUJ 149).
 She also worked as an intern in the Office of the Commissioner for Human Rights (Ombudsman) and in a major publishing house Wydawnictwo Literackie.

-Ms. Ochońska is interested in intellectual property law, competition law and personal interests protection.
+Ms. Ochońska-Borowska is interested in intellectual property law, competition law and personal interests protection.

 She speaks English fluently.

-Julian Tateno – graduated as Master of the Law from legal studies at the Faculty of Law and Administration of the Jagiellonian University in Kraków.
+Julian Tateno – attorney at law, graduated as Master of the Law from legal studies at the Faculty of Law and Administration of the Jagiellonian University in Kraków.
 Attorney at law at OIRP Cracow.